 Looking for a professional bio?
 Use this:

 Lena Coakley’s first novel, Witchlanders, was called “one stunning teen debut” by Kirkus Reviews and won the SCBWI Crystal Kite award for the Americas.
-Her forthcoming novel, Worlds of Ink and Shadow, a portal fantasy about the young Brontë siblings and the worlds they created, will be out in 2016.
+Her latest novel, Worlds of Ink and Shadow, is a portal fantasy about the young Brontë siblings and the imaginary worlds they wrote about in childhood.
 Learn more about her at www.lenacoakley.com

 If you would like a headshot of me, feel free to use the one above or this one.
 A photo-credit is included in the top left-hand corner, but if you are shrinking the photo to a small size where the credit would not be legible, please use the following credit: Emma-Lee Photography.